Q. What are the major differences between Edison and Hopper?

 Q. How do I use Hyper-Threading?

 A. You can choose to use Hyper-Threading or not for each job started using the -j option of the "aprun" job launcher command.
 To enable hyperthreading, use -j 2 option.
 For example, to run with all logical cores on two Edison nodes,

 Q. Will Hyperthreading help my code?

 A. If your code is already performing at a high percentage of peak on Hopper, probably not.
 If your code has a lot of branches and/or random memory accesses, then maybe.
 The best advice is to experiment.
 One use case for hyperthreading might be to extend your allocation of computer time, rather than to reduce the time to solution.
 Think about it this way: if your code can complete on one node with 48 virtual hyperthreaded cores in less than twice the time it would take on two 24-core nodes, you will reduce your computing cost.
 NERSC charges by the node hour, regardless of how many cores you use on the node.
-We have done some HT peformance tests with serveral top application codes at NERSC, and have some recommendations for you.
+We have done some HT performance tests with several top application codes at NERSC, and have some recommendations for you.
 You can find that information in the Performance and Optimization page for Edison.